 You should also check out

 As the world grapples with COVID-19 and rapidly shifting economic and political news, Canadian companies are facing new risks during these uncertain times.
-EDC’s Global Economic Outlook offers insight on these challenges to help you make better business decisions.
+EDC’s 2021 Global Economic Outlook offers insight on these challenges and the opportunities to help you make better business decisions.

 Emerging economies will also benefit.
 China’s early rebound suggests strong support for its 10.8% bounce this year, while India, a little slower off the mark, is expected to see a whopping 12.3% pop.
 Overall, emerging markets look to add an impressive 7.1% this year, with 6.2% more to come in 2022.